Fantaxico/botette/README.md

 - [Authors & Contributers](#authors)

 ## Getting Started
-Check out [BotetteUI](https://github.com/Fantaxico/botetteUI) it is a useful UI tool for more readable and direct access.
+It is highly advised to use [BotetteUI](https://github.com/Fantaxico/botetteUI) it is a UI tool for more readable and direct access

 ### Installation
 Install dependencies [tesseract](https://github.com/UB-Mannheim/tesseract/wiki)